 - 1. Behavior expectations at after-school activities are the same as during school hours. - 2.
 Cheering for your team is always encouraged as team spirit. - 3.
 Respect the calls and judgments of the game officials.
 Do not question an official's call.
 We have never seen an official change their mind about a call based on the displeasure of the crowd.
 Being a good sport leaves a positive impression on people and many times the only impression some people will have is what they see at an athletic event. - 4.
 While the game is in progress, you are expected to remain seated in the stands.
 Remember, the main reason you are at an athletic event is to watch your team.
 Everyone around you appreciates you remaining seated so they may watch and enjoy the game also. - 5.
-Stomping on bleachers is not allowed.
-This is a ruling from the MSHSAA. - 6.
-Please make appropriate arrangements to get picked up from the event as soon as it is over.
+Stomping on the bleachers is not allowed.
+This is a ruling from the Missouri State High School Athletic Association.